lukakosanovicc/register-playground/README.md

 # 📖 Description<br>
 This project is a console-based C program made in CodeBlocks that allows users to play around with 5 registers, each holding one byte.
-It includes functionality to change the contents of a register, read the registers as numbers and load and save their configuration.
+It includes functionality to change the contents of a register, read the registers as numbers and loading and saving configurations.

 # 🚀 Installation & Deployment<br>
 ```bash